 - He is the most experienced CAPS instructor in North America, having offered more classes than anyone else

-Here are ten more reasons
+Here are a dozen more reasons

 to work with Steve: